yazz/VisualJS/README.md

 ### Differences from Om
 The only part of Om that Coils uses is the rendering engine and the change listeners (for GUI playback).
-This means that Coils does not use the component local state features of Om.
+This means that Coils does not use the component local state features of Om, except for internal framework use.
 The implications of this are very important.
 For example, in Om when the end user clicks on a button in a react/Om component then the button event will be passed back via a core.sync channel.
 However, in Coils, when the user presses a button then the Application model used to generate the DOM itself is changed, with a property :click being set to true.
 This :click property is then watched via an event watcher to make any changes.